gmgeo/osmic/tools/export.md

 * `basedir` - specify the working directory, if not specified it defaults to the current working directory, relative and absolute paths are allowed, relative paths are evaluated against the current working directory

-* `input` - specify the input base directory, if not specified it defaults to the current working directory, can be either an absolute or relative path
+* `input_basedir` - specify the input base directory, if not specified it defaults to the current working directory, can be either an absolute or relative path

-* `input_dirs` - specify a list of directory names from which the icon files are read, useful if only a subset of icons should be processed, if not specified the script reads icons from the base directory
+* `input` - specify a list of directory names from which the icon files are read, useful if only a subset of icons should be processed, if not specified the script reads icons from the base directory

-* `output` - specify the output base directory, if not specified it defaults to `./export`, can be either an absolute or relative path
+* `output_basedir` - specify the output base directory, if not specified it defaults to `./export`, can be either an absolute or relative path

 * `empty_output` - specify whether the output base directory should be emptied of all contents, the value must be either `true` or `false`, if not specified it defaults to `false`, **WARNING**: deletes all files in the output base directory if it already exists, *be careful* with existing data as all sample config files currently use this option!